 Still, it’s best to work with a dietitian since this diet includes plenty of carb-rich foods.
-Even though they are healthy carbohydrates, you should still take them into consideration.
+Even though they are healthy carbohydrates, you should still consider them.

 3. The Biggest Loser Diet

-This 6-week diet plan is focusing on healthy foods and exercise.
+This 6-week diet plan focuses on healthy foods and exercise.
 It requires eating healthy and being physically active every day.

 The claim is that eating regular meals, using a food journal, controlling the portion size, and practicing other simple techniques can help prevent or control diabetes and other health conditions.